 There are other indicators that are not conclusive, although they may help us to appraise the question.
 Bivalves possess mechanisms that are analogous to opiate receptors possessed by other animals.8 In other animals, the function of these receptors is to make it possible to have their suffering relieved when they are in significant pain.
 Due to this, a very plausible explanation of why bivalves have them, maybe the most plausible one, is that they can suffer too.
 But this is not totally conclusive.
 It is also possible that the organisms of these animals use these substances with an aim that is different from the one that they have in other animals.

 Apart from these, there are other reasons that support the idea that bivalves and other animals with very simple centralized nervous systems can suffer.
-One of them is that some bivalves have simple eyes, and the most plausible explanation is that a being with eyes also has the experience of vision (as in the case of snails, who have eyes too).9 In addition, it has been discovered that the heart rate of bivalves speeds up in those situations in which they are threatened by predators.10 These indicators, again, are not totally conclusive, but they show that it is not clear that these animals are not conscious.
+One of them is that some bivalves have simple eyes, and the most plausible explanation is that a being with eyes also has the experience of vision (as in the case of snails, who have eyes too).9 It has been discovered that the heart rate of bivalves speeds up in those situations in which they are threatened by predators.10 In addition, sounds and vibrations are in the sensitivity range of mussels and oysters.11 These indicators, again, are not totally conclusive, but they show that it is not clear that these animals are not conscious.
 In the case of other animals that can have nervous systems with some centralization we can say something similar.

 Allen, C. & Trestman, M. (2004) “Animal consciousness”, in Zalta, E. N. (ed.)
 The Stanford encyclopedia of philosophy [accessed on 18 February 2015].